Advances in 4D Representation: Geometry, Motion, and Interaction: Modeling Motion

 Scene flow offers key \textit{advantages}: it resolves depth ambiguity in 2D tracking, ensures geometrically consistent 3D motion, and naturally handles topology changes~\cite{niemeyer2019occupancy}.
 Neural methods such as NeRFlow~\cite{du2021neural} couple flow and radiance fields for continuous spatiotemporal modeling, while Neural Scene Flow Fields~\cite{li2021neural} predict forward and backward flows to capture sharp motion boundaries and enable smooth interpolation.

-However, scene flow methods have notable \textit{limitations}: they are sensitive to occlusions and visibility constraints, leading to tracking failures or outliers in stereo matching~\cite{chen2023occlusion}.
-Highly deformable or low-texture scenes detoriates self-occlusion and reduce accuracy~\cite{duisterhof2023deformgs}, while frame-wise processing struggles with topology changes and temporal inconsistency.
+However, scene flow methods have notable \textit{limitations}: they are sensitive to occlusions and visibility constraints, leading to tracking failures~\cite{lin2022occlusionfusion}.
+Highly deformable or low-texture scenes exacerbate self-occlusion and reduce accuracy~\cite{duisterhof2023deformgs}, while frame-wise processing struggles with topology changes and temporal inconsistency.
 Moreover, limited sensor visibility restricts motion estimation to observed surfaces, leaving discontinuities in the reconstructed motion field~\cite{li20214dcomplete}.